oriuminc/secondlevel/tmp/docs/scripting-howto.md

 Scripting
 =========

-To help with modularization, we are using the [Rerun][rerun-readme].
+To help with modularization, we are using the [Rerun framework][rerun-readme].

 > Rerun is a lightweight tool building framework useful to those
 > implementing management procedure with shell scripts.